-In 2016, the Bank completed a sale-leaseback transaction associated with our corporate headquarters in Greenwood Village, Colorado.
-Upon completion of this sale-leaseback transaction, the building asset was removed from the balance sheet.
-On January 1, 2019, we recorded a right-of-use (ROU) asset and lease liability related to this building lease with the adoption of the new lease accounting standard, which is described in Note 2.
-As of December 31, 2021, rental payments associated with the headquarters lease total approximately \$64.3 million over the remaining term of 9 years.
+The Bank's corporate headquarters in Greenwood Village, Colorado is our most significant leased property and we have recorded a right-of-use asset and lease liability related to it.
+As of December 31, 2022, rental payments associated with the headquarters lease total approximately \$57.6 million over the remaining term of 8 years.